julien-arino/3MC-mathematical-modelling-in-biology/index.md

 - Nothing to see here yet

+## [James Watmough](https://jameswatmough.github.io/) (University of New Brunswick)

+James' material is on his website.
+I will add links to stuff he mentions here, for convenience.

 ## Code directory

 You can find some code related to the lectures in [this directory](https://github.com/julien-arino/3MC-mathematical-modelling-in-biology/tree/main/CODE) in the GitHub repo.